-Before we dive into egg production and capacity, it is important to understand the process by which an egg is formed.
+Before learning about how many eggs does a chicken lay a day, you should know How is an egg formed.
+First, we dive into egg production and capacity, it is important to understand the process by which an egg is formed.
 Most people are aware that a fertilized chicken egg contains a baby chick and can be hatched under the right conditions.
 However, it might come as a surprise to learn that unfertilized eggs also undergo an incredibly complex and fascinating process before they are laid by the chicken.

 The formation of an egg begins in the chicken’s ovary, where several tiny structures called follicles grow and mature.
 Each follicle contains one unfertilized egg that is surrounded by a protective layer of cells.
 Over time, this foamy layer becomes thicker and more rigid as the egg continues to grow.
 Eventually, the follicle reaches maximum size, and one of two things can happen: either the chicken will lay an egg as usual, or the egg will be fertilized and develop into a chick.

 How many eggs does a chicken lay a day?